tardate/LittleArduinoProjects/notebook/scale_model/README.md

 Including Tool & Accessory Suppliers.
 See also [List of scale model kit manufacturers (wikipedia)](https://en.wikipedia.org/wiki/List_of_scale_model_kit_manufacturers).

-This is not an exhaustive list - mainly just companies with products that have caught my eue for one reason or another.
+This is not an exhaustive list - mainly just companies with products that have caught my eye for one reason or another.

 | Country          | Name                                                                     | Notes |
 |------------------|--------------------------------------------------------------------------|-------|